 Finally, Carnegie & Dolan (2020) show that India's refusal to accept disaster aid increases its perceived international status among US respondents.
 They also report in their paper that India's rank in the international system does not change.
 When we reanalyze their results, we find that the refusal to accept aid does not change the rank for any other state in the international system either.
 While India's aid rejection is indicative of positive peer effects - it triggers decreases in rank for recipients (i.e. India, Kenya and Haiti) and increases in rank for donors (i.e. Germany and China) - none of these movements are statistically significant.
 It's possible that there is not enough power to detect spillover implications in the larger donor and recipient peer groups.
-It could also be the case that the other countries respondents ranked did not belong to status communities for which the treatment was relevant.
+It could also be the case that the other countries respondents ranked were not appropriate targets for comparison.
 Finally, it's possible that while aid rejection may improve international status in isolation, its role is overestimated if we don't take into account the lack of change in the international hierarchy.
 This squares with the results of our main study, which suggest that a systematic approach opens up not just new opportunities for relative change but also limitations to meaningful change in the world order.